thibault-charlottin/I294-platoons/README.md

 Once you have downloaded the data, we suggest you to create a 'data' folder and to place the data in it.<br>
 The code is run from the 'Console.ipynb' notebook.<br>

-##Licence
+Sourcecode can be changed, the python files are in the 'src' folder.<be>

+## Licence
 This code is unde rlicence EUPL-1.2.

-Sourcecode can be changed, the python files are in the 'src' folder.<br>